Stuartpkd/Goblin-Crypt/README.md

 * A series of choices allowing the user to rely on probability.
 * The game can be quite difficult, which promotes the player to keep playing to learn the best tactics.

+## Cheat sheet

+The game has many options and many ways to die.
+So below is a list on how to get through each section without dying.

+### Opening choice of 3 tunnels

+Here choose tunnel 2 or 3 as number 1 will kill you.

+### Riddle room

+Here are the answers to the riddles in order:
+River
+Candle
+Coffin

+### Chest room

+Open the chest and take the sword as it will allow you to fight the goblins later.

+### Crystal room

+You may only take the crystal if you chose mage at the start.
+Otherwise do not take it.

+### Goblin room

+You may fight and win against the goblins if you are a warrior or have the sword from the chest.
+If you fight and kill the goblins you can search them to find a key.
+Take this to unlock the second option to beat the game.

+You may sneak if you are a rogue, do not choose this option if you are another class.

+The distract has a 1 in 10 chance of succeeding.

+Talking to them is only possible if you are a mage and you took the crystal from earlier.

+### Locked door

+This can only be opened if you killed and looted the goblins.
+If you do not have the key it will send you on to the boss room.

+### Goblin crypt

+If you managed to open the door, you will have 3 coffins to choose from.
+Choose number 2.
+You will be asked another riddle then, the answer is 'dark'.
+If you give a wrong answer 5 times you will die.
+Answering correctly will win the game.

+### Goblin King

+This boss fight is based around rock paper scissors.
+Rock = slash
+Paper = thrust
+Scissors = parry

+Sadly this encounter cannot be cheated as it is up to random chance.
+If you defeat the king you will win the game.
+Consult the logic map too, it will be easier then to make the correct choices.

 ## Approach

 ### Code structure: